 What they won’t receive

 The PharmaNet patient record does not include details about the costs of any dispensed medications.
-This information can be requested from the pharmacy that dispensed the medication or from PharmaCare for medications it covers.
+This information can be requested from the pharmacy that dispensed the medication or from PharmaCare for medications they cover.
 The PharmaNet record does not include the name of the pharmacy or dispensing pharmacists.

 Archived patient records

-If an individual is seeking their PharmaNet patient record for a period earlier than the past 14 months, this is an archived records request.
-This is done through the College of Pharmacists of BC at 604-733-2440 or 1-800-491-6333.
+If an individual is seeking their PharmaNet patient record for a period earlier than the past 14 months, this is an archived patient record request.
+This is done through the Ministry of Health, PharmaNet at:

 Patient record key word